brickcap/openresty_examples/book.md

 **Q**: Can I make external http requests with location capture?

-**A**: You sure can! yes the subrequests are internal.
+**A**: You sure can!
+Yes the subrequests are internal.
 Yes there is no http involved while calling the subrequests.
 But the subrequests are executed independantly.
 This means that even though the subrequest is not dealing with http the location block themselves can make any kind of request that they want.
-Like we saw in the examples above this is perfectly valid:-
+Like we saw in the examples above the following will absolutely work:-

 ```